 Rams end stay at Coliseum by beating Cardinals

-Kyler Murray passed for 325 yards and two touchdowns as the Cardinals saw their two-game winning streak come to an end.
+Kyler Murray passed for 325 yards and two touchdowns as Arizona (5-10-1) saw its two-game winning streak come to an end.
 Murray participated in the final game of his rookie season despite a right hamstring injury that limited his mobility.
 He was replaced briefly in the fourth quarter by Brett Hundley.
 Murray, the No. 1 overall selection in the 2019 draft, finished his debut season with 3,722 yards passing, 20 touchdown passes and 12 interceptions.
 He did not have any rushing yards Sunday after entering with 544 on the season.

 Murray became the sixth quarterback in NFL history to pass for at least 3,500 yards and rush for 500 yards in a single season.
 He is the second rookie to accomplish the feat after the Carolina Panthers' Cam Newton in 2011.
 Damiere Byrd's 3-yard TD reception on a pass from Murray tied the score at 17 with 4:43 remaining in the third quarter.
 The Rams grabbed the lead for good with 13:34 remaining when Higbee caught a 4-yard scoring pass from Goff.
 Woods caught an 11-yard TD pass with 7:52 remaining to take a 31-17 lead.